griffinbholt/book-of-mormon-hebraisms/docs/prophetic_speech_forms.md

 *   And the Lord said unto me: **(Revelation)**
 *   Stretch forth thy hand and prophesy saying: Thus saith the Lord **(Messenger)**

+### Alma 5

+*   v.
+31) Wo unto such an one, for he is not prepared...! **(Woe Oracle)**
+*   v.
+32) Yea, even wo unto all ye workers of iniquity; ...for the Lord God hath spoken it! **(Woe Oracle)** **(Messenger)**
+*   v.
+33) ...and he saith: ... **(Messenger)**
+*   v.
+34) Yea, he saith: ... **(Messenger)**
+*   v.
+37) O ye workers of iniquity; ye that are puffed up in the vain things of the world, ye that have professed to have known the ways of righteousness nevertheless have gone astray, as sheep having no shepherd, notwithstanding a shepherd hath called after you and is still calling after you, but ye will not hearken unto his voice! **(Proclamation)**
+*   v.
+38) Behold, I say unto you, that the good shepherd doth call you; yea, and in his own name he doth call you, which is the name of Christ;
+    and if ye will not hearken unto the voice of the good shepherd, to the name by which ye are called, behold, ye are not the sheep of the good shepherd.
+    **(Proclamation)**
+*   v.
+46) ...they are made known unto me by the Holy Spirit of God... the Lord God hath made them manifest unto me by his Holy Spirit... **(Revelation)**
+*   v.
+50) Yea, thus saith the Spirit: ... **(Messenger)**
+*   v.
+51) And also the Spirit saith unto me, yea, crieth unto me with a mighty voice, saying: ... **(Messenger / Revelation)**
+*   v.
+52) And again I say unto you, the Spirit saith: ... **(Messenger)**
+*   v.
+61) And now I, Alma, do command you in the language of him who hath commanded me... **(Messenger)**

+Alma the Younger's use of prophetic forms in this sermon are notably softer than those usually used by other prophets.
+For example, instead of saying "thus saith the Lord," Alma attributes his reveleations to the Spirit, saying, "thus saith the Spirit."
+He also lists many sins, without explicitly saying "wo" each time.
+Even his proclamations are less direct.

 ### Alma 8:29

 *   And the word came to Alma, saying: **(Revelation)**